rebus-org/RebusSamples/Sagas/README.md

 		// (....)
 	}

-Note how the `CorrelateMessages` method sets up correlation between incoming messages by specifying which field of the saga data's state to retrieve an instance by, and how `IAmInitiatedBy` is used instead of the ordinary `IHandleMessages` meaning that all three messages will result in a new instance of the saga if an existing instance could not be found.
+Note how the `CorrelateMessages` method sets up correlation between incoming messages by specifying which field of the saga data's state to retrieve a saga instance by, and how `IAmInitiatedBy` is used instead of the ordinary `IHandleMessages` to indicate that a new saga instance can be created in the event that no existing instance could be found for an incoming message.

+### Ensuring that the process ends

+In the real world, things can go wrong - either the tax calculation service could be broken, or the person does not react to our requests for choosing a payout method.

+Either way, _we should almost always use a timeout when we create a saga_ to offer a way out in case the saga halts, whether it is for technical or non-technical reasons.

+If you look at the `PayoutSaga`  in this sample, you will see that the saga orders a `VerifyComplete` messages in 20 seconds from having received the first of the three events, ensuring that the saga gets a chance to evaluate itself after a while, to see if it was completed.

+In this case, completion of the saga results in its deletion (by calling `MarkAsComplete()`), in which case the incoming `VerifyComplete` message cannot be correlated with a saga instance, which in turn results in the message simply being ignored.